ummarikram/GameOfLife/README.md

 ## INSTRUCTIONS

-* For using MySQL, you must have a database created the database inside the sql on your local machine.
-Then change the username and password inside bin/Storage/Databasehandler/DatabaseHandler.java according to your machine.
+* For using MySQL, you must create the database inside the "sql" folder on your local machine.
+Then change the username and password variables inside "bin/Storage/Databasehandler/DatabaseHandler.java" according to your machine.

 ## DESIGN